smoothbenefits/BenefitMY_Python/README.md

 Please follow the following steps to start the app on your local machine

+0. Install yuglify component.
+This is for the static files `sudo npm -g install yuglify`

 1. install django
 `pip install django`
 `pip install djangorestframework`